 DMCCA 2024: Key changes to subscription contracts

-• Pre-contract information: Present 'key' and 'full' pre-contract information about subscriptions in a durable medium.
+• Pre-contract information: You must present both 'key' and 'full' pre-contract information in a durable medium.

-Non-compliance can lead to consumers cancelling contracts, criminal offences and enforcement by the Competition and Markets Authority, with serious breaches risking penalties of up to 10% of global turnover.
+Failure to meet these obligations could result in contract cancellations, enforcement by the Competition and Markets Authority, or in serious cases, fines of up to 10% of global turnover.

 Julia Ellis, our Senior Commercial Solicitor, comments:

-As a subscription-based business, there's plenty of time to prepare.
-The key is to start reviewing your subscription processes now, particularly around renewal notifications and cancellation procedures.
+As a subscription-based business, you have time to prepare but you need to start reviewing your subscription processes now, particularly around renewal notifications and cancellation procedures.
 This isn't just about compliance – it's an opportunity to strengthen customer relationships through increased transparency.

 About our expert